V4Fire/Client/src/components/base/b-bottom-slide/README.md

 #### [scrollToTopOnClose = `true`]

-If true, then the content scroll will be automatically reset to the top after closing the component.
+If set to true, the content scroll will be automatically reset to the top after the component is closed.

 #### [forceInnerRender = `true`]

-If false, the inner content of the component won't be rendered if the component isn't opened.
+If set to false, the inner content of the component won't be rendered until the component is opened.

 ### Getters